oie-mines-paristech/RTE_scenarios/README.md

 How to use this notebook ?
 ------------------
-* 0. Prerequisites: ecoinvent licence
+* 0. Prerequisites: ecoinvent licence for ecoinvent 3.10 database
 * 1. Install the environment as explained [`here`](https://github.com/polca/premise?tab=readme-ov-file#how-to-install-this-package).
-  Use premise version => 2.2.6
+  Use premise version => 2.2.6.
+  The authors tested the version of premise compatible with brightway2 but not with brightway 2.5.
+If you test it with bw2.5, let us know how it worked.
 * 2. Create a brightway project and load ecoinvent database in the project.
 It can be done using [`ecoinvent_interface`](https://github.com/brightway-lca/ecoinvent_interface).

 * 3. Run the following script for a chosen combination of Year x IAM model x IAM scenario x French scenario.
 Here is an example for two French scenarios combined with the same IAM scenario, with ecoinvent 3.10